 Especially in Australia, with a staggering 1.2 million backyard pools, you don’t need us to tempt you to install one.
-But where you will need us is while deciding whether to opt for a saltwater or chlorine pool, even if you’re planning to renovate your existing one.
+But you will need us while deciding whether to opt for a saltwater or chlorine pool, even if you’re planning to renovate your existing one.

-That’s why we thought it’d be best to curate a guide featuring everything you need to know about salt water and chlorine pools.
+That’s why we thought it’d be best to curate a guide featuring everything you know about salt water and chlorine pools.

 With all said and done, let’s begin!